Rock-Hill-Car-Accident-Lawyer-Stewart-Law-Offices

 • Hit-and-Run Accidents — South Carolina state law requires any driver involved in a motor vehicle accident to stop and give their name, address, and vehicle registration number to the other parties involved in the crash.
 The driver should also show their driver’s license when requested.
 A driver who leaves the scene of the accident without providing this information commits a criminal offense.
 Contact the police and give them any identifying information on the car and the driver, but do not ever attempt to chase a hit-and-run driver on your own.
 Authorities may be able to locate the offender.
 Even if they don’t, you may be able to recover compensation from the uninsured motorist (UM) coverage on your auto policy.

 • Multiple Vehicle Collisions —Multiple vehicles can easily be involved in a single collision.
 Pileup accidents on interstates and highways are common examples of multi-vehicle crashes.
 One motorist’s negligence is usually to blame for all subsequent collisions, but every case is different.
-In a crash that involves more than two vehicles, a single insurer could be overwhelmed by multiple claims and there may be complex disputes about liability.
+In a crash that involves more than two vehicles, a single insurer could be overwhelmed by multiple claims, and there may be complex disputes about liability.

 • Intersection Accidents — Where traffic crosses paths, accidents often occur.
 Most intersections have traffic signals or signs, but inattentive drivers cause accidents when they fail to yield properly.
 Collisions that occur at high speeds often result in severe injuries.